theanine3D/mat-batch-tools/README.md

 - Automatically add and connect a **UV Map node** (with a specific UV Map set) to all Image Texture nodes, in all materials in all selected objects at once
 	- The UV Map node is selectively added based on a user-specified image format (ie. PNG, HDR).
 This allows you to, for example, selectively add a "lightmap" UV Map node **only** to any HDR Image Texture nodes.
 - Switch between **Opaque, Alpha Clip, and Alpha Blend**, in all materials on all selected objects, with an optional filter based on the shader (Principled BSDF or Transparent BSDF) present in the material
 - **Shader Switch** - instantly swap the Principled BSDF shader with the Emission shader, and vise versa, in all materials in all selected objects.
 Useful for instantly toggling fullbright on/off on a model.
+The first input/output connections for the original shader are preserved.

 ## Installation
 1. For the newest, bleeding edge version, download [mat_batch_tools.py](https://github.com/theanine3D/mat-batch-tools/raw/main/mat_batch_tools.py) (right click this link and Save As...)
 If you want a more stable release, check the [Releases](https://github.com/theanine3D/mat-batch-tools/releases).